dooplu/yarvis-old/README.md

 # Usage

 `cd` into the src folder and run `main.py`, you should see two windows, one with your webcam feed and the other with the output.
-Drag the output window to your projector (if you have one setup).
+Drag the output window to your projector (if you have one set up).

 # Things to do